An aortic dissection is a tear in the intimal layer of the aortic wall causing blood to flow between and splitting apart the tunica intima and media.

 - Further subdivided into IIIa which extends distally to the diaphragm and IIIb which extends beyond the diaphragm into the abdominal aorta

 The Stanford classification divides aortic dissection into two groups, A and B:

 - Group A – includes DeBakey Types I and II and involves the ascending aorta, aortic arch and can propagate to the descending aorta; the tear can originate anywhere along this path

 - Group B – dissections do not involve the ascending aorta and include DeBakey Type III

 - Connective tissue disorders* (typically Marfan’s syndrome or Ehler’s-Danlos syndrome)

 *As a general rule, younger cases often have associated connective tissue disorders, whilst older patients are more likely to have underlying hypertension or atherosclerosis.

-The characteristic presentation of an aortic dissection is of a tearing or stabbing chest pain, which can radiate depending on the anatomy of the dissection, particularly to the back.
+The characteristic presentation of an aortic dissection is of a tearing chest pain, classically radiating through to the back.
 However, the diagnosis can be difficult to establish acutely and may prove to be a more subtle presentation

-The most common clinical signs include tachycardia, hypotension*, a new aortic regurgitation murmur, or signs of end-organ hypoperfusion (such as reduced urine output or deteriorating conscious level).
-They may also have neurological sequelae of the dissection, such as paraplegia.
+The most common clinical signs include tachycardia, hypotension*, new aortic regurgitation murmur, or signs of end-organ hypoperfusion (such as reduced urine output or deteriorating conscious level).

 *Secondary to hypovolaemia from blood loss into the dissection or cardiogenic from severe aortic regurgitation or pericardial tamponade